wundergraph/wundergraph/docs-website/src/pages/docs/directives-reference/from-claim-directive.md

 Additionally, applying the `@jsonSchema` directive to an operation will automatically enable an authentication check.
 So, the user must be authenticated to execute the operation.

+## Injecting custom claims

+If you want to use custom claims instead of well known ones, use `@fromCustomClaim` instead.